“Solomon's Renaissance approach came naturally . . .

 Isaac Hayes, Entertainer

-Solomon's screenplay Darnell is an Official Selection
+Solomon's screenplay Raped has been chosen as an Official Selection

-Solomon's screenplay Raped is an Official Selection
+Solomon's screenplay Darnell is an Official Finalist at the

 Dr. Malcolm J. Solomon is a composer, a writer, a director and an independent filmmaker.
 Having earned a doctoral degree from Rice University, he divides his time between the previous occupations and teaching at the university level.